jianw851/jianw851.github.io/_posts/2016-5-28-United-States-Military-Academy.md

 tags: [West Point, United States Military Academy]
 ---

 One week ago, I visited United States Military Academy by the 2-hours tour with a guide.
-Since it located at West Point we usually call it West Point Military Academy .
+Since it locates at West Point we usually call it West Point Military Academy .
 It is famous not only for its contribution to the world and rigorous discipline but also for its invention of modern civilization.
 West Point has a gene of loyalty, engineering, and sports.
 Let me talk about some fabulous stories about it.

 <!--more-->